rasyaradja/forum/readme.md

 ### NGINX Configuration

-The provided `nginx.conf` file configures NGINX with:
+Make a `nginx.conf` file to configure NGINX with:

 - **Reverse Proxy**: Forwarding traffic to the server on port 5000.
 - **Rate Limiting**: Limits requests to 90 requests per minute for specific endpoints like `/threads`.